Branching from the General Linear Group to the Symmetric Group and the Principal Embedding: Some motivation

-gives another $2^{\binom{n}{2}}$-dimensional vector space with basis elements in one-to-one correspondence with all subsets of the previous basis $\mathcal{B}$.
-In fact, this is exactly the number of simple graphs on $n$ vertices.
-A choice of subset of $\mathcal{B}$ is exactly a choice of a simple graph on $n$ vertices, since we have chosen the edges $e_i \wedge e_j$ between the vertices $e_i$ and $e_j$.

-The symmetric group $\mathfrak{S}_n$ acts on the vertices of any simple graph, and its orbit is exactly the isomorphism class of the graph.
-For, given two simple graphs, an isomorphism between them is a re-numbering of the vertices that respects the structure of the edges $e_i \wedge e_j$.
-Since $ \Lambda^\cdot \left( \Lambda^2 \C^n \right)$ has basis elements corresponding to all possible simple graphs, with a little work it can be seen that the dimension of the $\mathfrak{S}_n$-fixed vectors

-is exactly equal to the number of isomorphism classes of simple graphs on $n$ vertices.
-For example, one can take a vector in $ \Lambda^\cdot \Lambda^2 \C^n $ and \emph{symmetrize} by taking a sum of all the vectors obtained by letting the symmetric group act.

-The resulting sum will be an invariant vector, and there will be one linearly independent vector for each isomorphism class of simple graphs.
-And now to the point of this discussion: Another way to count the dimension of the $\mathfrak{S}_n$-fixed vectors is to find the multiplicity of the trivial representation inside the restricted representation, as in

-Therefore, if we understood the \emph{branching} problem (Given a $GL_n$ representation, how does it decompose into irreps of its subgroup $\mathfrak{S}_n$ upon restriction) we would also find insight into the problem of graph isomorphism.
-This helps to explain why branching is such a difficult yet interesting problem.

-\textbf{A second example}: Repeatedly pressing the cosine button on your calculator is a good example of a dynamical system.
+Repeatedly pressing the cosine button on your calculator is a good example of a dynamical system.
 Since your calculator presumably has finite memory, this is a dynamical system on a finite set.
 For example, Figure \ref{fig:ThreeElementSystems} provides a list of all 7 dynamical systems on a 3 element set.

 Counting the number of such dynamical systems can (surprisingly!) be accomplished simply by summing up the appropriate branching multiplicities for the decomposition of a certain representation.
 We will briefly sketch this story for this particular example (counting the 7 dynamical systems listed in Figure \ref{fig:ThreeElementSystems}) although it applies to dynamical systems on any finite set.